Glide Memorial Church: History

-In the 1960s, Rev. Cecil Williams "took over a small congregation and opened it to the neighborhood’s poor and disenfranchised — including drug addicts, prostitutes and gay runaways" (as summarized later by the San Francisco Chronicle).
+In 1966, the board merged the staff of the church and the urban center.
+The Rev. John Moore, who was then the church's pastor, helped its staff become part of the Glide Urban Center.
+The Rev. Cecil Williams commenced leadership when he "took over a small congregation and opened it to the neighborhood's poor and disenfranchised — including drug addicts, prostitutes and gay runaways" (as summarized later by the San Francisco Chronicle).

+Glide Memorial Church organized coalitions and interfaith communities to support historically marginalized communities.
 In 1964, the Glide church helped form the Council on Religion and the Homosexual in an effort to close the gap between people of faith and the LGBTQ community.
-The church also replaced traditional hymns with jazz and blues music, and its message of "unconditional love and acceptance" would come to resonate with celebrities including Marvin Gaye, Bono, Maya Angelou and Warren Buffett.
+The church also replaced traditional hymns with jazz and blues music, and its message of "unconditional love and acceptance" would come to resonate with celebrities including Quincy Jones, Marvin Gaye, Bono, Maya Angelou, Robin Williams, Oprah Winfrey, Sharon Stone and Warren Buffett.

 In the 1970s, church leaders and members protested the proposed demolition of the International Hotel.
-Williams was a prominent supporter of cult leader Jim Jones, and in January 1977 presented him with a humanitarian award.
-After Jones led his Peoples Temple followers into mass suicide in 1978, Williams expressed regret for having associated with Jones.
+Williams was a prominent supporter of LGBTQ rights and supported leaders like Harvey Milk.
+Glide Church's Candidates Night and Citizen's Alert help the City of San Francisco recognize that LGBTQ individuals represented a major voting block.

-In November 2020, Glide separated from the United Methodist Church.
-Glide Church remained committed to supporting LGBTQ faith leaders and congregants, while the Methodist church continues to limit their full participation.
+In November 2020, Glide Church separated from its denomination, the United Methodist Church.
+The bishop of the Western Jurisdictional Conference of the United Methodist Church, Minerva G. Carcaño, had censured Glide Church after it was found not to be faithful to Methodist doctrine in its teaching and worship.
+Glide Church remained committed to supporting LGBTQ faith leaders and congregants; at the time of Glide Church's departure from the United Methodist Church, the denomination took a socially conservative stance on the issue.

-In 2022, the Glide Foundation submitted plans for a $200 million redevelopment to replace its former women’s dormitory at 300 Ellis Street with a new 10-story building, as well as renovate the actual church building right next to it.
+In 2022, the Glide Foundation submitted plans for a $200 million redevelopment to replace its former women's dormitory at 300 Ellis Street with a new 10-story building and renovate the adjacent church building itself.